B1nus/lang/README.md

 - Generic user types
 - Arithmetic operators (^,!,*,/,-,+,=,!=,<,>,<=,>=) (chained operators allowed!)
 - Boolean operators (and, or, not, xor) (warning if ambiguous)
+- (questionable) Make Boolean operators usable for all enum types.
+No builtin Boolean type necessary.